oboroc/oboroc.github.io/_posts/2016-07-01-matrox-millennium.md

 ---

 A couple of days ago I bought an original Matrox Millennium PCI SVGA video card.
-It's a DELL OEM rev. B version with 220MHz RAMDAC and 4MB WRAM on-board.
+It's a DELL OEM rev. B version with 4MB WRAM on-board.
 Board layout and components are really beautiful:

 <a href="/img/2016-07-01-matrox-millennium-1-full.jpg">